A Minimum Doubly Resolving Set and Strong Resolving Set for the Crystal Cubic Carbon: Conclusion

 \section{Conclusion}

-In the present work, we have constructed the structure of the crystal cubic carbon $CCC(n)$ by a new method, and we computed the minimum number of doubly resolving sets and strong resolving sets for the crystal cubic carbon $CCC(n)$.
-In particular, we have constructed the layer cycle graph $LCG(n, k)$.
-Moreover, we computed the minimum number of some resolving parameters for the layer cycle graph $LCG(n, k)$, also other researchers can get interesting results on the topological indices for this family of graphs.
+In this work, we introduced an alternative construction of the crystal cubic carbon graph $CCC(n)$.
+We determined the minimum cardinalities of doubly resolving sets and strong resolving sets for this family of graphs.
+Further investigations may focus on computing various topological indices and exploring additional structural properties of $CCC(n)$.